 Lyra McKee Murder Trial Hears Defence Challenge 'Wholly Circumstantial' Evidence

-The murder trial of journalist Lyra McKee, who was shot dead in Derry in 2019, continued in Belfast this week with defence barristers challenging the strength of the prosecution's case, arguing that the evidence against one of the three accused men is "wholly circumstantial" and "tenuous."
+The murder trial of journalist Lyra McKee, who was shot dead in Derry in 2019, has concluded its final submissions at Belfast Crown Court, with defence barristers mounting a robust challenge to the prosecution's case β arguing that the evidence against the accused is "wholly circumstantial" and "inherently weak" β as the presiding judge reserves judgment in one of Northern Ireland's most significant criminal proceedings in years.

 Key Developments